 The job didn’t feel so impossible.
 Sure, the two-year-olds still forgot everything, but they had fun; they were comfortable.
 The older kids had learned a lot, really.
 I started seeing progress and understanding how to measure it.
 I found a few friends in the area.
 I started teaching additional English courses.
 I joined a gym and got strong.
 I took hikes on my days off and fell for the stunning views, places I could reach by 5 euro train trip.
 I made plans with my last paycheck: I had just enough for a modest solo trip to Italy.
 I didn’t feel so much dread.
 I didn’t nap anymore just because I had nothing better to do.

 This is around the time I started dating again.
-One day in April, in Antibes, next to the Picasso museum in an old chateau, I met a handsome guy in a motorcycle jacket.
+One day in April, in Antibes, next to the Picasso museum in an old chateau, I met a tall guy in a motorcycle jacket.
 We talked over gin & tonics and he took me home on his bike.
-As I’m moving back to France this fall to be with him, you could use some very French understatement and say the date was pas mal.
+His name was Victor, and today we share a last name, an apartment in Lyon, a fluffy Birman cat, and a baby daughter named Clara.

-As always, I seek to share stories that come from a place of curiosity and discovery and sincerity.
+Things have changed dramatically in ma vie française, taking me from a traveling single girl to a wife and mom.
+I started my blog to chronicle travel and teaching adventures, and while I can’t quite do this anymore, I still seek to share stories that come from a place of curiosity and discovery and sincerity.
 I’m all about authenticity, and while moving away from home is exciting, it’s also tough.
 I seek to balance disillusionment with joy, disappointment with joie de vivre, honesty with discretion.